 A Jack Russell can reach 10 to 15 inches in height and 14 to 18 pounds of weight.

-Being very jumpy and bouncy, they are capable of jumping more than five feet high.
+Being very jumpy and bouncy, they are capable of leaping more than five feet high.

 Jack Russell terriers belong to the group of moderate shedders.
 Weekly brushing is more than enough for this breed.